top of page

 At Sizewell B, PANTHER is coupled with the SCORPIO core monitoring system to provide quick, easy access to information needed to make effective decisions about core operation.

-Why are PANTHER models easier to set up?
+Why are PANTHER models easier to setup?

 PANTHER has been designed in modular form.
 Each of the basic elements of the reactor calculation is executed by a separate module called by the user.